andmadri/minishell/README.md

 `int execve(const char *pathname, char *const argv[], char *const envp[])`

-To get the pathname paramet of execve, the environment variable **PATH=** was copied into a 2D char array, where every path in **PATH=** was a separate string.
+To get the pathname parameter of execve, the environment variable **PATH=** was copied into a 2D char array, where every path in **PATH=** was a separate string.
 To handle whether a command exists or if you do not have the permissions to execute it, the command which is stored in t_command struct char *argv[0], should be attached to every string in the newly 2D paths array, and be checked if it can be accessed:

 ```c
 bool	access_true(t_data *data, char *cmd)